 3. Amazon EC2 Reserved Instances pricing

-• Standard Reserved Instances pricing enables you to save up to 72% vs On-Demand pricing, and you can change the Availability Zone, instance size, and networking of your Standard RIs within the contract term.
+Standard Reserved Instances provide up to 72% savings and let you change the Availability Zone, instance size, and networking settings during the term.

-• Convertible Reserved Instances pricing allows you to apply up to 66% discounts across your RIs’ instance types, tenancy types, and operating systems during the contract period.
+Convertible Reserved Instances offer up to 66% discounts and allow you to switch instance types, tenancy options, and operating systems.

-Like Savings Plans, you can pay for RIs all upfront, partially upfront, or monthly without a down payment.
-Of course, the more you pay upfront, the higher your savings.
+Like Savings Plans, you can pay all upfront, partially upfront, or monthly — with higher upfront payments delivering greater savings.

 See the differences between AWS Savings Plans and Reserved Instances here.